-- (b) Watercourses and their natural character shall be retained wherever possible and located in public reserves. - (c) There shall be no modification of an existing stream system unless it is for flood mitigation purposes, there are no viable alternative flood management methods available, and: - (i) All development work should be located away from the riparian buffer where possible. - (ii) Impediments to the natural flow with barriers to fauna should be avoided11. - (d) Any work in a stream bed is likely to require resource consent and contact shall be made with Greater Wellington to confirm.
-Consent may also be required from the territorial authority as well. - (e) The extent of any stream improvement work shall be agreed with Wellington Water to achieve a satisfactory result maintaining the natural topography and vegetation, along with maintenance, hydraulic and safety considerations, including the downstream effects of the work. - (f) Ephemeral streams should be retained as secondary flow paths. - (g) Further piping of streams is not a preferred approach; however, if approved, an approved secondary flow path must be available. - (h) For watercourses with the equivalent 10% AEP event design capacity as that of a 600 mm pipe, the watercourse is required to be in an easement in favour of the council. - (i) The easement is to include sufficient space on at least one side of the stream and flood berm (for mean annual flood) for a 4.5 m wide strip practical for maintenance access to the stream, unless otherwise specified by Wellington Water. - (ii) The cross section of any open watercourse shall be constructed to comply with Wellington Water specific requirements.
+- (a) Open watercourses shall be designed with a minimum freeboard of 500 mm above the design flow.
+Consideration shall be given to wave action and heading up at bends in the watercourse. - (b) Watercourses and their natural character shall be retained wherever possible and located in public reserves. - (c) There shall be no modification of an existing stream system unless it is for flood mitigation purposes, there are no viable alternative flood management methods available, and: - (i) All development work should be located away from the riparian buffer where possible. - (ii) Impediments to the natural flow with barriers to fauna should be avoided14. - (d) Any work in a stream bed is likely to require resource consent and contact shall be made with Greater Wellington to confirm.
+Consent may also be required from the territorial authority as well. - (e) The extent of any stream improvement work shall be agreed with Wellington Water to achieve a satisfactory result maintaining the natural topography and vegetation, along with maintenance, hydraulic and safety considerations, including the downstream effects of the work. - (f) Ephemeral streams should be retained as secondary flow paths. - (g) Further piping of streams is not a preferred approach; however, if approved, an approved secondary flow path must be available. - (h) For watercourses with the equivalent 10% AEP event design capacity as that of a 600 mm pipe, the watercourse is required to be in an easement in favour of the council. - (i) The easement is to include sufficient space on at least one side of the stream and flood berm (for mean annual flood) for a 4.5 m wide strip practical for maintenance access to the stream, unless otherwise specified by Wellington Water.